martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 certifies the identity binding is not required to verify that the entity requesting the binding controls the keys associated with the fingerprints.
 SIP and WebRTC identity providers are not required to perform this validation.
-However, validation of keys by the identity provided is not relevant because verifying control of the associated keys is not a necessary condition for a secure protocol, nor would it be sufficient to prevent attack
+However, validation of keys by the identity provider is not relevant because verifying control of the associated keys is not a necessary condition for a secure protocol, nor would it be sufficient to prevent attack
 {{SIGMA}}.